Motor racing-Ferrari's Leclerc wins in Austria after late scare | Sports-Games

 Motor racing-Ferrari's Leclerc wins in Austria after late scare

-I was really scared," said a relieved Leclerc over the team radio after taking the chequered flag at the Red Bull Ring with Verstappen in his mirrors and one and half seconds behind.
-He overtook the Dutch driver three times in the race but feared the win might still slip away as he battled a throttle problem over the last few laps.

-Charles Leclerc survived a late throttle scare to win the Austrian Grand Prix for Ferrari on Sunday and move back up as Formula One world championship leader Max Verstappen's closest rival.
-Red Bull's Verstappen had to settle for second, with a comfortable 38 point lead over the Monegasque after 11 of 22 races.
+Charles Leclerc survived a late throttle scare to win the Austrian Grand Prix for Ferrari on Sunday and roar back as Formula One world championship leader Max Verstappen's closest rival.
+Red Bull's Verstappen had to settle for second, still with a comfortable 38-point lead over the Monegasque after 11 of 22 races and banking a bonus point for fastest lap on top of his Saturday sprint win.

+Charles Leclerc survived a late throttle scare to win the Austrian Grand Prix for Ferrari on Sunday and roar back as Formula One world championship leader Max Verstappen's closest rival.

+Red Bull's Verstappen had to settle for second, still with a comfortable 38-point lead over the Monegasque after 11 of 22 races and banking a bonus point for fastest lap on top of his Saturday sprint win.
+Mercedes' seven-times world champion Lewis Hamilton was a distant third, after starting eighth, to complete the podium for the third race in a row.

 Verstappen had been chasing his fourth Austrian GP win in five years, with his Orange Army out in their tens of thousands to cheer him on.
 Organisers put the weekend attendance at 303,000.
 "Unfortunately I couldn't give them a win today but second place is still a good result," he said.